 The cast includes more than 100 people.
 One minute they move diners to tears with an a capella rendition of "O Holy Night."
-Then they have them howling with laughter at the antics of court jester The Lord of Misrule.
+Then they have guests howling with laughter at the antics of court jester The Lord of Misrule.

 The word "dinner" barely describes the seven-course Bracebridge feast.
-In the past, the menu included Savory Chevre Cheesecake, Braised California Pheasant & Chestnut Pithivier, Roasted Brandt Beef Tenderloin, hot mulled wine and plum pudding.
+In the past, the menu has included Savory Chevre Cheesecake, Braised California Pheasant & Chestnut Pithivier, Roasted Brandt Beef Tenderloin, hot mulled wine and plum pudding.
 All 300-plus servings of every course are served in a matter of minutes, a marvel of organization that can only be called a Christmas miracle.

 Likes and Dislikes